HaraldBlab/suntracker-project/microcontroller/README.md

 ## suntracker using microcontroller
-An arduino project that handles the suntracker-
+An arduino project that handles the suntracker.

 ### Done so far
 Implementation for Arduino Uno